|| Tutorials home | Sport aviation legislative framework | Noteworthy sections of the Act & CAR/CASR | CASA CAOs, CAAPs & ACs ||

 Weight-shift control aircraft

 Operationally, RA-Aus is a sport and recreational aviation administration organisation operating under a constitution that defines the nature of the association and its governance.
+From an aviation safety viewpoint the organisation's governance and compliance are oversighted by CASA.
 Legally, it is a not-for-profit, member-based association incorporated under the Australian Capital Territory Associations Incorporation Act 1991 and consisting of ordinary members with voting rights, affiliated clubs and other types of members without voting rights.

 Because RA-Aus operations are not confined to the Australian Capital Territory, RA-Aus comes under the jurisdiction of the Australian Securities & Investments Commission [ASIC], who regard it as a registrable Australian body whose internal governance operates under its own constitution.
 Registrable Australian bodies include bodies corporate that are not companies, recognised companies, exempt public authorities, foreign companies or financial institutions.
 ASIC has assigned RA-Aus an Australian Registered Body Number [ARBN 070 931 645]; it is not a 'business' number.
 ASIC's only interest in RA-Aus is to ensure proper governance.